Trust at Indigo Health

 Your patient data isn't on our laptops.
 By design.

-We call this our minimum-access PHI architecture, and it’s not a policy we ask people to follow — it’s how the platform is built:
+The single most important thing about how Indigo Health is built: identifiable patient data never lands on laptops, analytics warehouses, or test environments.
+We call this our minimum-access PHI architecture, and it's not a policy we ask people to follow — it's how the platform is built.

 A complete HIPAA Security Rule program — in writing.